Biden, Key Senators Huddle as Dems Drive Toward Budget Deal - NewsBreak

 Biden, Key Senators Huddle as Dems Drive Toward Budget Deal

-WASHINGTON (AP) — President Joe Biden brought two pivotal senators to his Delaware home on Sunday for talks aimed at resolving the disputes that...k2radio.com
+WASHINGTON (AP) — President Joe Biden brought two pivotal senators to his Delaware home on Sunday for talks aimed at resolving the disputes that...wakeupwyo.com

-WASHINGTON (AP) — President Joe Biden brought two pivotal senators to his Delaware home on Sunday for talks aimed at resolving the disputes that...k2radio.com
+WASHINGTON (AP) — President Joe Biden brought two pivotal senators to his Delaware home on Sunday for talks aimed at resolving the disputes that...wakeupwyo.com

 Comments / 0